Methodist Church of Great Britain: Life issues

 The Methodist Conference statement of 1976 says that the termination of any form of human life cannot be regarded superficially.
 The church has also stated that the "unborn human" should be accorded rights progressively as it develops through the stages of gestation, from embryo to fetus, culminating with full respect as an individual at birth.
 The 1976 statement gives examples of circumstances in which abortion may be permissible; these include situations where the life or health of the mother is at risk, in cases of serious abnormality where the child is incapable of survival, and in cases where the right of the unborn child to be healthy and wanted may not be met.
 The Methodist Church believes that its members should work toward the elimination of the need for abortion by advocating for social support for mothers.
 The conference statement argues that "abortion must not be regarded as an alternative to contraception", and disagrees with complete legalisation, recommending that abortion "should remain subject to a legal framework and to responsible counselling and to medical judgement."
 Within this legal framework, it advocates limiting elective abortions to 20 weeks of pregnancy.
 The church generally approved of the Abortion Act 1967 which made abortion legal only under certain circumstances.
 It also supports the use of "responsible contraception" and family planning as ways to prevent unwanted pregnancies.

-The Methodist Church strongly opposes assisted suicide and euthanasia: "The final stage of an illness is not one which need represent the ultimate defeat for the doctor or nurse, but a supreme opportunity to help the patient at many levels, including those relating to emotional and spiritual well-being ...
+The Methodist Church opposes assisted suicide and euthanasia.
+The conference statement of 1974 states: "The final stage of an illness is not one which need represent the ultimate defeat for the doctor or nurse, but a supreme opportunity to help the patient at many levels, including those relating to emotional and spiritual well-being ...
 Dedicated workers in this field of care, including specialised hospices, demonstrate that it is possible to deal with all the symptoms which cause problems to the patient ...
 Euthanasia, assisted dying – both are artificial precipitation of death.
 Many Christians believe this idea is wrong.
 An approach to death as outlined above makes euthanasia inappropriate and irrelevant."

 The Methodist Church supported the campaign to abolish capital punishment in the United Kingdom, and since then has totally opposed its reintroduction.